richmahn/en_tn/rev/01/intro.md

 This chapter explains how the book is a recording of the vision John received on the island of Patmos.

-Some translations set apart quotations of the Old Testament.
-The ULB and many other English translations indent all the lines of 1:7, which is a quotation from the Old Testament.
+Some translations indent quotations from the Old Testament.
+The ULB does this with the quoted material in 1:7.

 #### Special concepts in this chapter ####